Luan Hoxha

 Lieutenant General Luan Hoxha (born 28 March 1960 in Shkodër, Albania) was the Chief of General Staff of the Armed Forces of Albania until 16 June 2008.
-He was dismissed by the Albanian President after Prime Minister Berisha's proposal.
+He became Chief of General Staff of Albanian Armed Forces in 2006 after serving as the Deputy Chief of General Staff of the Albanian Armed Forces for three years, beginning in 2003.
+He was dismissed by the Albanian President Bamir Topi after Prime Minister Sali Berisha proposal.